-In 1999, the United States Congress passed the Gramm-Leach-Bliley Act (GLBA), also known as the Financial Services Modernization Act of 1999, which protects the financial privacy of consumers.
+In 1999, the United States Congress passed the Gramm-Leach-Bliley Act (GLBA), also known as the Financial Services Modernization Act of 1999, with numerous, substantial requirements to protect consumers’ financial privacy.

-The GLBA directed the Federal Trade Commission (FTC) and six other federal agencies to implement regulations requiring financial institutions to provide financial privacy notices to their customers.
+The GLBA directed the Federal Trade Commission (FTC) and six other federal agencies to implement regulations requiring organizations in the financial industry to provide financial privacy notices to their customers.

-The FTC proposed the regulations in March 2000, and issued them in their final form in May 2000, The GLBA took effect in November 2000 and required organizations to be in full compliance by July 2001.
+The FTC proposed the regulations in 2000 and issued them in their final form that May.
+The GLBA took effect later that year, and required full compliance from financial service firms in 2001.

 Financial Privacy Rule